gregariomansa/peaceful-bot-for-ogame-and-or-clones-/README.md

 # peaceful-bot-for-ogame-and-or-clones-
-An idea for peaceful development of an empire, planet by planet
+An idea for peaceful development of an empire, planet by planet.

 I am convinced I know what the bot has to do.
 I am absolutely sure I am not able to code it, yet.